AllanOricil/esp32-mfa-authenticator/README.md

 aws-3,DSAJDHHAHASAUDOASNOTREALOADAKLDASAJFPOAIDONTEVENTRYOASFAIPO
 ````

-> **WARNING**: secrets must be unencrypted and based 32 encoded.
+> **WARNING**: for now, secrets must be unencrypted and based 32 encoded.
 In the future, Users will have the option to encrypt their secrets, and ask for fingerpint/pin/password before retrieving the current TOTP.
 The plan is to make this feature configurable per service.

+> **INFO**: It works with unencrypted data because I'm still researching the best and cheapest way to safely store secrets on this board.
+If you have a design, open a PR.

 ## How to verify if it is working